Kull-AG/kull-data/README.md

 # Powershell Module

+At first, I do not recommend Powershell for such stuff at all because of the following issue: https://github.com/PowerShell/PowerShellGet/issues/381
+Prefer doing such stuff in C# directly.
+If you really want to, you can still use this Powershell module.

 You can use the Kull.Data.Powershell Module to use some simple cmdlets that allow for querying stored procedures(queries with parameters easily.

 ```powershell